Rank | Picture | Name | Rating | Shop |

 How Large A Greenhouse Will You Really Need?

-The greenhouse can range in shapes and placement.
-There are free standing greenhouses as well as supported greenhouses that lean against walls or buildings.
+The greenhouse can range in shape and placement.
+There are free-standing greenhouses as well as supported greenhouses that lean against walls or buildings.
 Other styles can include A-frames, lean-tos, domes, gothic, and Quonset.

 Options For Framing Material For A Greenhouse

-The types of materials you choose will determine how your plants go so you should consider what you want to grow and how each material will help or hinder their growth.
+The types of materials for a greenhouse will determine how your plants go so you should consider what you want to grow and how each material will help or hinder their growth.

 Clear Panels

-Clear panels are ideal for seedling preparing for transplanting into the outside garden.
+Clear panels are ideal for seedling preparation for transplanting into the outside garden.
 The clear panels let in direct sunlight and can energize your plants and boost their growth rate.

 Opaque Panels